Frequently Asked Questions

 - What are my payment options?

 - What are the GMWSS Portal and E-mail Bills (E-bills)?

 - I think I was charged multiple times using the GMWSS Portal!

-- What about garbage collection?
+- What about garbage and recycling collection?

 - What are the scheduled rates?